 Get a blower and mulcher at less than $100.
 Amazon

 This Black+Decker leaf blower provides leaf blowing and vacuuming as well as a bag for mulching.
 Twelve amps of power delivers up to 250 MPH of blowing speed.
 You can conveniently grind down up to 16 bags of mulch into one with this leaf blower vacuum.

 Over 20 cities in California have banned leaf blowers due to the noise they create, although enforcement of the ban is spotty.
 Some cities, including Greenwich, Connecticut, and Palm Beach, Florida, regulate the decibel volume and times of use of leaf blowers.
 To find your city’s rules on leaf blowers, you can check here.
 Your local government website may have more up-to-date information.

-What is the best kind of leaf blower for gutter cleaning?
+What is the best kind of blower for gutter cleaning?

 Cordless leaf blowers offer the kind of maneuverability to safely work on your roof.
 They are generally lighter than gas-powered models and won’t force you to deal with the noise of a gas-powered model as it ricochets off your roof and across the neighborhood.
 Yes, you might have to recharge your blower—but odds are your gutters aren’t going to need hours of power to get things clean.

-What is the best way to use a leaf blower?
+What is the best way to use a blower?

 The bottom line on finding the best leaf blower